halmasieh/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Project Overview
+In this analysis, we started with creating database designs or Entity Relationship Diagrams (ERD) and managed tables by writing SQL statements.
+So in this regard, four csv files were imported directly into the database and out task is to help Pewlett Hackard build an employee database.
+In fact, we used PostgresSQL for holding data and PgAdmin to interface that talks to postgres.

 This project is done as follows:
    - Determine the number of retiring employees per title
-   - Identify employees who are eligible to participate in a mentorship program
+   - Identify employees who are eligible to participate in a mentorship program and this program includes the current employees who were born between January 1, 1965 and December 31, 1965

- In this analysis, we started with creating database designs or Entity Relationship Diagrams (ERD) and managed tables by writing SQL statements.
-So in this regard, four csv files were imported directly into the database and out task is to help Pewlett Hackard build an employee database by the
-Silver Tsunami.
-with SQL by data modeling, engineering an danalysis skills.

-In fact, we used SQL to explore and manipilate the data by asking questions about data and discovering relationships between dta tables.
-We used postgressql for holding data and pgAdmin to interface that talks to postgres.

 ## Resources
 - Data Sources: employees.csv, departments.csv, dept_emp.csv, titles.csv